Xeus-Territory/obsidian_world/content/Tech Second Brain/AI & ML & Data/Helpful Pages & Articles.md

 ---
-title: The collection of AI, ML, Data Science topics
+title: The collection of AI, ML, Data Analysis
 tags:
   - intelligence
   - machine-learning
   - papers
   - research
+  - data-analysis
 ---
+>[!purpose]
+>This place where I store whole things I know, learn and inspect about AI, ML and DA to build up these into consistent collections
 # General Awesome Repositories

 ## Repository